There are many incredible things to do in Siem Reap, and visiting Angkor Wat is just one of them.

 The heat in Cambodia is unprecedented.
 One of the most important things to do in Cambodia is to keep hydrated, drinking lots of water.

-Furthermore, one more of the important things to do in Cambodia is to always protect against the sun, which is really strong at this latitude.
+Make sure to always protect against the sun, which is really strong at this latitude.
 Wearing a high SPF is necessary not to get sunburnt and in fact, make sure to get proper sun lotion as it is known that in this part of the world lots don’t actually do what they promise.

 I am frankly shocked that there still are people that ride elephants in an era when information on how these animals are tortured, how their body structure isn’t apt for carrying weights, and what the consequences are is so easily available.
 In fact, we don’t even have to look for this kind of information, as it is provided to anybody who basically browses the web and has a Facebook account.